Institutions of society examples. Social institution: concept, types, functions

 5) social control over deviant behavior.

-The basis of politics is power associated with the use of force, coercion in relation to all members of society, organizations, movements.
+The basis of politics is power associated with the use of force and coercion in relation to all members of society, organizations, movements.

 1) traditions and customs (traditional domination, for example, the power of a slave owner over a slave);

-2) devotion to a person endowed with some higher power (the charismatic power of leaders, for example, Moses, Buddha);
+2) devotion to a person endowed with some higher power (charismatic power of leaders, for example, Moses, Buddha);

-3) conscious conviction in the correctness of formal rules and the need to comply with them (this type of subordination is typical for most modern states).
+3) conscious conviction in the correctness of formal rules and the need to implement them (this type of subordination is characteristic of most modern states).

 The complexity of sociopolitical activity is associated with differences in social status, interests, positions of people and political forces.

-They influence the differences in the types of political power.
-N. Smelser cites the following types of states: democratic and non-democratic (totalitarian, authoritarian).
+They influence differences in types of political power.
+N. Smelser gives the following types of states: democratic and non-democratic (totalitarian, authoritarian).

 In democratic societies, all political institutions are autonomous (power is divided into independent branches - executive, legislative, judicial).

-All political institutions influence the formation of state and power structures, form the political direction of the development of society.
+All political institutions influence the formation of state and government structures and shape the political direction of the development of society.

-Democratic states are associated with representative democracy, when the people for a certain period of time transfer power to their representatives in the elections.
+Democratic states are associated with representative democracy, when the people transfer power to their representatives through elections for a certain period of time.

 These states, mostly Western, are characterized by the following features: